How do food companies properly communicate during the Corona crisis? In today’s blog post, we share our F&B PR agency’s tips on crisis communication.

 A crisis cannot be reversed – this is especially true for the effects of the Corona pandemic.
 As a company it’s important to face the situation and act in a united manner.
 Those who have a good crisis plan in store and react carefully and empathically can even use the situation as an opportunity and emerge strengthened.

-This is where we help our clients from the food & beverage sector.
+This is where we help as a F&B PR agency.
 We advise on strategic crisis management, write targeted press releases or statements, provide social media content and support with community management.
 Especially on social media, but also in print and online media, companies with good Corona crisis communications are noticed positively.